Find Exotic Edible Plants for Your Garden

 Markham, Ontario

 This Toronto-area garden centre has tropical plants year-round.
-When I couldn’t find a yuzu citrus tree, this is where I found one.
+When I was having trouble finding a yuzu citrus tree, this is where I found one.

 USA Exotic Edibles